2 of 3 men charged in 2015 homicide plead guilty to manslaughter

 Henderson's attorney told the judge that while the two men went to the Russian Jack home armed that night, someone else gave the order.

-"This gentleman has so insulated himself from prosecution, that he'll never be prosecuted for this offense, even though he was the mastermind of it," said Howard, referring to the third defendant in the case, Christopher Winters.
+"This gentleman has so insulated himself from prosecution, that he'll never be prosecuted for this offense, even though he was the mastermind of it," said Howard, referring to Winters.

-ADA Klugman disagreed with Howard's characterization of the state's case against Winters, saying Winters is scheduled to go to trial next month.
+ADA Klugman disagreed with Howard's characterization of the state's case against Winters, saying Winters was scheduled to go to trial the following month.

-Winters, 40, was originally charged with first-degree murder and four class C felony assault charges.
-He now only faces two of the assault charges.
+Winters was originally charged with first-degree murder and four class C felony assault charges, but only faced two of the assault charges at the time of his co-defendants' plea hearing.

 According to court documents, two of the men in the home, J.S. and K.W., owed Winters more than $7,500 they'd borrowed from him-- plus interest.